fishinwind/workshop/rst/Classes/class-11.rst

    FASTQ records occur in groups of 4 in the order: name, seq, plus, qual

-How can we do this in python?
+We will learn some tools to simplify this.

 enumerate (1)
 =============

 We have seen that we often want to know the index (or line number) that goes with an iterable.
-For example, in a for loop, if we know that we are on the first line, we can skip the header.
+For example, if we know that we are on the first line, we can skip the header.

 We can know the index of an iterable with enumerate: